Jeff Fisher: Houston / Tennessee Oilers / Titans (1994–2010)

 On November 14, 1994, Pardee was fired, and Fisher was promoted to replace him for the last six games of the season.
-The Oilers retained Fisher as head coach, and the Oilers drafted quarterback Steve McNair in the 1995 NFL Draft.
+The Oilers retained Fisher as head coach, and the Oilers drafted quarterback Steve McNair in the 1995 NFL draft.
 The new coach did not disappoint, leading the team to a 7–9 record in 1995, tied for second place in the division.
 The following year, the Oilers added Heisman Trophy winner Eddie George, and they achieved an 8–8 record.
 However, an inability to get a new stadium deal in Houston caused owner Bud Adams to relocate the team to Tennessee for the 1997 season.

-In the team's first two seasons in Tennessee the Oilers compiled a record of 16–16.
+In the team's first two seasons in Tennessee, the Oilers compiled a record of 16–16.
 In 1998, the team's home games moved from Memphis to Nashville.

 In the 1999 season, the newly renamed Tennessee Titans finished with a 13–3 regular season record, going all the way to Super Bowl XXXIV, in part due to the Music City Miracle.
-The Titans fell to the St. Louis Rams, 23–16; wideout Kevin Dyson was tackled one yard short of the end zone with no time remaining, in what became known as "The Tackle".
-Tennessee achieved the same record the next year, but were defeated in the AFC playoffs by the Baltimore Ravens who would go on to win Super Bowl XXXV.
+In the Super Bowl, the Titans lost to the St. Louis Rams by a score of 23–16; on the game's final play, wide receiver Kevin Dyson was tackled one yard short of the end zone with no time remaining, in what became known as "One Yard Short".
+The Titans achieved the same record the next year, but were defeated in the AFC playoffs by the Baltimore Ravens, who would go on to win Super Bowl XXXV.

 The 2001 season was a disappointing one for the Titans, as they could only muster a 7–9 showing.
 The beginning of the next season proved to be even worse, with the franchise starting off with a 1–4 record.
 Following one home loss, owner Bud Adams made the comment to reporters that perhaps the Titans "were getting outcoached."
-This provided a spark the team needed, and they finished the season with an 11–5 record and made it to the AFC Championship Game.
+This provided a spark the team needed, and they finished the 2002 season with an 11–5 record and made it to the AFC Championship Game.

 The 2003 season saw more success, with yet another trip to the playoffs and McNair tying for the League MVP award (with Peyton Manning).
 Again, they lost to the eventual Super Bowl champions, the New England Patriots, but the team's progress did not go unnoticed.
-The 2004 season, however, was plagued by injuries from the start, and they finished at 5–11.
+The 2004 season, however, was plagued by injuries from the start, and the Titans finished at 5–11.
 Following the season, many veteran players (such as Samari Rolle and Derrick Mason) were cut in an effort to comply with the strict salary cap.
 The relative youth of the team resulted in a disappointing 2005 season as well.
 Before the 2005 season, Fisher hired Norm Chow out of USC to be his offensive coordinator.